Friday, May 29, 2009

 Of the multitude of historical facts, stories and anecdotes we came across while in Rome, I wish to end this reflection with one particular tale of power and possession that, for me, bought the place to life.
 This story connects two prominent monuments (the Pantheon and a free standing column at the epi-centre of the Roman forum) and two figures of authority (the Pope and the Emperor at Constantinople).

 The first thing that struck me when I entered the Pantheon was how intact it was and the first questioned I asked myself was "why?".
 The answer apparently lies in an early 7th century emperor’s reassertion of power over Rome.
 For hundreds of years the eastern emperors laid claim to Rome as the genuine inheritors of Roman imperial power.
 During a short period of reassertion of power in the early 7th century, the emperor concerned wished to raise himself beside the great Roman emperors of times past.
 He wished to have built a great pillar at the centre of the old Roman forum and place a statue of himself at the top.
-Perhaps a symbol of insecurity of a man who was famous for having ‘risen through the ranks’.

 The problem, the Pope had effective control of the city.
 The solution, a deal.
 An agreement was struck that the emperor concerned could have his status symbol if the church could have Pantheon.
 And so, one of the great buildings of the world was up kept for posterity and the emperor’s name went down in history.
 He was called Phocus and thence came the term ‘focus’.